suxuekun/libpyiotcloud/_setup_devguide/README.md

 		    'token': {'access': string, 'id': string, 'refresh': string}, 'name': string }
 		   // name is now included in the response as per special UX requirement {'status': 'NG', 'message': string}
-		   // When user logins with incorrect password for 5 consecutive times, user needs to reset the password
+		   // LOCKOUT SECURITY.
+When user logins with incorrect password for 5 consecutive times, user needs to reset the password
 		   //   When this happens, the error HTTP_401_UNAUTHORIZED is returned.
 		   //   The web/mobile app should check message parameter.
-		   //   If message is PasswordResetRequiredException, the web/mobile app should redirect user to the CONFIRM FORGOT PASSWORD/RESET PASSWORD page.
+		   //   If message is "PasswordResetRequiredException", the web/mobile app should redirect user to the CONFIRM FORGOT PASSWORD/RESET PASSWORD page.
 		   //   where user should input the OTP code sent in email and the new password to be used.
+		   // MFA SECURITY.
+When user enables Multi-Factor Authentication (MFA), user needs to input the MFA code sent to mobile phone.
+		   //   MFA only works when user sets his phone number and MFA is manually enabled.
+		   //   When user logins, the error HTTP_401_UNAUTHORIZED is returned.
+		   //   The web/mobile app should check message parameter.
+		   //   If message is "MFARequiredException", the web/mobile app should redirect user to the CONFIRM MFA page.
+		   //   where user should input the OTP code sent in SMS.
 		-  Details:
 		   How to compute the JWT token using Javascript base64UrlEncodedHeader = urlEncode(base64Encode(JSON.stringify({